 - Enable required privacy and security features on social media platforms and keep your information private mostly.

-- Ensure that you accept the friend requests by strangers on face value without proper verification
+- Ensure that you do not accept the friend requests by strangers on face value without proper verification.

 - If you suspect a scam, put an end to the relationship and report about it.